-This Ordinance was introduced at a Meeting of the Mayor and Board of Commissioners of the adopted on , 2023.

-Borough of Tavistock held on , 2023 and after a public hearing, was finally
+This Ordinance was introduced at a Meeting of the Mayor and Board of Commissioners of the Borough of Tavistock held on September 26, 2023 and after a public hearing, was finally adopted on October 24, 2023.

 Denise K. Moules, RMC Clerk